-^{}Students are not permitted to take both GCSE Photography and Art.
-They must choose EITHER Photography OR Art.
+^{}Students are not permitted to take both GCSE Art & Design & Art & Design Photography.

 ^{}Students opting for Dance will study the GCSE Dance course in Year 9.
-In the summer term, students will select with their teacher to remain on the GCSE Dance pathway or move to vocational/technical course.
+In the summer term, students will select with their teacher to remain on the GCSE Dance pathway or move to vocational/technical course in Dance.

-Performing Arts BTEC is the vocational course for Drama - both cannot be selected together.
+Performing Arts BTEC is the vocational course for Drama - they cannot be selected together.